Alachisoft/NCache-Samples/dotnetcore/SignalRChat/README.md

 This sample program demonstrates how to use NCache with Asp.NetCore SignalR for real time web operations.

-It uses a partitioned cache named, 'myReplicatedCache', which is registered on your machine upon the installation of NCache.
+It uses a partitioned cache named, 'demoCache', which is registered on your machine upon the installation of NCache.

 ### Prerequisites